drjingma/LogRatioReg/README.md

   - Rivera-Pinto, J., et al. "Balances: a new perspective for microbiome analysis." mSystems 3.4 (2018).
   - Bates, Stephen, and Robert Tibshirani.
 "Log‐ratio lasso: Scalable, sparse estimation for log‐ratio models."
 Biometrics 75.2 (2019): 613-624.
   - Quinn, Thomas P., and Ionas Erb.
 "Interpretable Log Contrasts for the Classification of Health Biomarkers: a New Approach to Balance Selection." mSystems 5.2 (2020).
-  - Gordon et al. "Learning sparse log-ratios for high-throughput sequencing data."
+  - Gordon-Rodriguez, et al. "Learning sparse log-ratios for high-throughput sequencing data."
 Bioinformatics.
 38(1):157--163 (2022)

 **Data**